Skip advert

 As with its immediate predecessor, the latest Smart #1 is a collaboration between different manufacturers.
 Mercedes is still a joint owner, but Chinese car manufacturer Geely is also in the mix, along with Volvo and Zeeker.
 These combined efforts have developed the Sustainable Experience Architecture (SEA) platform that not only underpins this Smart #1, but the Volvo EX30 and Zeeker X as well.
 It has also spawned the Smart #3, and will continue to underpin other future models for the brand.

 Price-wise, the Smart #1 goes up against one of our favourite small electric SUVs, the Hyundai Kona Electric, which is a better all-round package with a much bigger boot.
-Then there are the more comfortable and better handling choices such as the Cupra Born, Renault Megane E-Tech, and Volkswagen ID.3, plus there’s the Kia EV3 and our 2025 Car of the Year, the Skoda Elroq to consider.
+Then there are the more comfortable and better handling choices, such as the Cupra Born, Renault Megane E-Tech, and Volkswagen ID.3.
+There are also the Kia EV3 and our 2025 Car of the Year, the Skoda Elroq, to consider.
+The latter is much more practical and can be had with an even bigger battery, giving it plenty of range and lots of room inside for a family.

 Deals on the Smart #1 and alternatives